University

 Course Catalogue

-Quali modelli di cooperazione?, in G. Finizio e U. Morelli (a cura di), L’Unione Europea nelle relazioni internazionali (Carocci 2015); A Theory of the Role of Religion in Regional Supranational Integration Processes (L’Europe en formation”, nº 371, 2014); The Light and Shadow of Danish Euroscepticism: Opposition to and Participation in the European Integration Process, in G. Levi, D. Preda (eds.), Euroscepticisms.
+He also authored various essays on European institutions, EU foreign, security and defense policy, religions and international relations, and Euroscepticism, including Parliamentary groups and political traditions in the debates on EU institutional reform (1979-1999) with P. Caraffini, in M. Ceretta, B. Curli (eds.), Discourses and Counter-discourses on Europe: from the Enlightenment to the EU, (Routledge 2017); La sicurezza interna ed esterna dell’UE: un rapporto di necessità.
+Quali modelli di cooperazione?, in G. Finizio and U. Morelli (curated by), L’Unione Europea nelle relazioni internazionali (Carocci 2015); The Light and Shadow of Danish Euroscepticism: Opposition to and Participation in the European Integration Process, in G. Levi, D. Preda (eds.), Euroscepticisms.
 Resistance and Opposition to the European Community/European Union (Il Mulino 2019).

 Download PDF Curriculum Vitae